EN/EU STANDARDS

 By conforming to the EN 407 standard, glove manufacturers ensure that their products meet the necessary requirements for thermal protection.
 This helps users in industries such as welding, foundries, and other environments with thermal hazards to select gloves that provide the appropriate level of protection against heat and flames.
 When choosing gloves for thermal hazards, it is important to look for the EN 407 marking to ensure they comply with the relevant standards.

-CUT LEVELS
+CUT LEVELS OVERVIEW

 Need Any Help?